BioID-GmbH/BWS-Android/README.md

 But often developers have some trouble writing a user interface for collecting the data required to perform the biometric tasks, notably face images.
 Therefore we want to provide some sample code that might be used in Android to interact with the BWS.

+[BioID’s liveness detection][liveness] is a software-based security feature for facial biometrics.
+Also called presentation attack detection (PAD), it distinguishes live persons from fakes such as photo/video replays or masks.

 ## Setup

 To successfully run this sample app, you need to have access to an existing BWS installation.